 Sleep(0) is, in my opinion, more about faith than science.
 It is simply not a reliable or efficient way to do anything on Windows.
 It will occasionally do something helpful due to sheer luck, but you can never count on that and the odds are against you.

-Sleep(1) puts your thread to sleep for at least a millisecond.
+Sleep(1) puts your thread to sleep for about a millisecond.
 This avoids the problems of busy waiting, but in video games a millisecond is often too long to be napping.
-And, by default, Sleep(1) actually puts you to sleep for much longer than a millisecond.
-But that’s a subject for another post.
+Also, the behavior of Sleep(1) depends on global system settings, and on what version of Windows you are running.
 Therefore events and semaphores should usually be preferred over Sleep(1) in a loop – they will wake you immediately upon being signaled.

 The YieldProcessor macro (which generally maps to _mm_pause) can help prevent a busy wait from completely overwhelming the system, by inserting pauses in the instruction stream that prevent the busy loop from overwhelming the processor.
 This is particularly important on hyperthreaded systems since it gives the other logical core time to run.
 If you must busy wait then be sure to use YieldProcessor().
 But I’d rather you didn’t busy wait.
 YieldProcessor will reduce your load on the system, but it doesn’t change the fact that your idle loop is occupying a logical core that might be needed for something more important.

 Complicated enough for you?

 That’s a lot of complexity.
 And there is probably more that I have forgotten or I’m not aware of.
 Writing your own lock requires you to be an expert in all of the issues mentioned above.

 Real world example – waiting for thread termination